prof18/Filmatic/README.md

 A **feature module** is an Android library that contains a specific feature of the app.
-For example, the onboarding flow, the home screen, the settings, etc. A feature module never depends on other feature modules or an app module.
+For example, the onboarding flow, the home screen, the settings, etc. A feature module never depends on other feature modules or on an app module.
 However, it depends on many libraries module

 The **app module** is an Android Application and it links all the modules together.
 For that reason it depends on other feature and library modules.